KRU Mega Tour '97

 KRU Mega Tour '97 (originally titled KRUmania Mega Tour '97) was a concert tour by Malaysian boy band KRU in support of their compilation album KRUmania.
 Sponsored by Peter Stuyvesant Travel, the tour was originally scheduled for 16 locations across Malaysia.
 It began on 17 May 1997 at the MBJB Indoor Stadium, Johor Bahru, and concluded on 4 October at Stadium Negara, Kuala Lumpur.
-Due to demand, an additional concerts was took place on 10, 17 and 27 December.
+Due to demand, additional concerts took place on 10, 17 and 27 December.
 The tour received generally positive reviews from music critics, who praised KRU's showmanship and vocal abilities.

 Background and development

 Following the success of their 1995 tour, Awas! da' Concert, KRU announced that they will embarked on their another tour to mark the group's fifth year in music industry, aptly titled KRUmania Mega Tour '97, which was their third headlined concert.
 They will toured 15 locations nationwide for 3 months, which was later extended to 19 locations for 6 months.
 They also released their debut compilation album, entitled KRUmania on 3 March 1997 to coincide the tour.
 For their tour, the KRU brothers utilised the Turbo Sound Flashlights audio system which can accommodate a capacity of up to 30,000 audiences for a single performance.
 The tour, which cost around RM7 million, featured advanced sound and lighting technology operated by specialists from Singapore, Australia, and Japan.
 Originally titled KRUmania Mega Tour '97, KRU changed the concert name to KRU Mega Tour '97 and dropped the word 'mania' upon the Malaysian Government's order.
 Peter Stuyvesant Travel become the tour's main sponsor.